smikitky/node-multi-integer-range/README.md

 // prints 2, 5, 6, 7
 ```

-If `Symbol.iterator` is not defined, you can still access the iterator
+If `Symbol.iterator` is not available, you can still access the iterator
 implementation and use it manually like this:

 ```js